How did I get here?

 After leaving Winchester in 1987 I moved to Brighton and spent a year working with an ex-marine engineer called Pete who'd started a joinery business.
 I enjoyed the big storm of '87, learned a few useful skills, and listened to Pete's stories about life as a young man travelling the globe.
 I wanted some of that, so moved to London and earned some quick cash tarting up bankers' Battersea houses, flew to New York late December 1988 and was half way across the Atlantic when PanAm 103 went down, relieved I'd chosen to fly BA.
 Through friends already there I moved into the Brooklyn loft space occupied by a couple of artists and a photographer, including Pat Brill (now Bob and Roberta Smith) and Wyatt Counts.
 Happy days.

 I bid goodbye to the 80s and welcomed in the 90s at a spectacularly wild party in Sydney, soon after returning to London.
-The journey back took a while, passing through Thailand, Nepal and India, and somewhere along the way I caught amoebic dysentery, dropping my weight from 75 to 60 Kg.
+The journey back took a while, passing through Thailand, Nepal and India, and somewhere along the way stopped to catch amoebic dysentery, which dropped my weight from 75 to 60 Kg.
 A horrid ailment and one I suggest you avoid.
 During the early 1990s I tried in vain to become a 'contemporary artist', hanging around with the right crowd - Bob Smith, Emin, Sam Taylor Wood and a mob from the Lisson gallery, but never really understanding how to get ahead in art.
-I even organised shows, included people who have gone on to fine success but it all eluded me.
-Very slowly I drifted into the film industry, designing and making sets for film and TV.
-Soon it became a career and a full time business and my efforts with art drifted into a nearly-forgotten past.
+I even organised shows, and included people who have gone on to the type of fine success which painfully eluded me.
+Slowly I drifted into the film industry, designing and making sets for film and TV.
+Soon it became a career, a full time business with partners, VAT and employees, my efforts with art drifted into a nearly-forgotten past.

 We jump to 2013, Henry is sitting in a partly refurbished cottage room in Sussex.
 He is painting a watercolour in front of a log fire, a single light source illuminates the small easel.

-Marriage and a couple of kids later I found myself refurbishing a cottage in Sussex, alone for days at a time on the project, I found the evenings to myself and so, quite at random, took up painting watercolours.
+Marriage and a couple of kids later I found myself refurbishing a cottage in Sussex, alone for days at a time on the project, With the evenings to myself, quite at random, I took up painting watercolours.
 Not a day has since passed without some water-based drawing or painting being made.
-Modest success in selling work and showing with surprising regularity, including a painting in the Sunday Times Watercolour Exhibition, has boosted my need to paint more.
-I'm improving, slowly, and I love it; so damn the fellow who tries to stop me from painting.
+Modest success in selling work and exhibiting with surprising regularity, including a painting in the Sunday Times Watercolour Exhibition, twice now, and the RI open, has boosted my need to paint more.
+I'm improving slowly, and I love it; so damn the fellow who tries to stop me from painting.

 Travel Sketches 1988-1994